MyPureCloud/genesys-cloud-webrtc-sdk/doc/headset.md

 ### Properties

 #### `currentSelectedImplementation`
 The currently selected implementation from the headset library.
-This will help with checking proper flags for various functionality such as `this.currentSelectedImplementation.isConnected`
+See the [Vendor Implementation interface](https://github.com/purecloudlabs/softphone-vendor-headsets/blob/master/react-app/src/library/services/vendor-implementations/vendor-implementation.ts) for available properties and functions.

 ### Methods